-Finance includes: Finance and Accounting Department, Controlling Department, Actuarial Department, and Risk Management Department.
+Finance: Finance and Accounting Department, Controlling Department, Actuarial Department, Risk Management Department, Internal Audit Department, and Procurement Services.

 The sales process has been significantly accelerated and digitized, a large number of products have been developed and improved, together with a price management system, and there has also been improvement in the centralization and automation of the claims processing process as well as in the areas of innovation and knowledge sharing, customer orientation and employee motivation.